Data Migration Experience

 Since everyone uses a CRM differently, we start the data migration process by having the client give us a tour of how they use their current system.
 In this phase we’re looking for unique customizations and to gain an appreciation of their business flow.
 Additionally we’re looking for how the client interacts with their customers using things like Tasks, Calendaring, Notes, Actions, Documents, Email Templates, etc. With this headset and a checklist of things to be sure to look for, we’re ready to start the forensics on the database.

 Backup Copy of the Database

-When migrating from a SQL database such as ACT!, GoldMine, Junxure, Advent, Sage CRM, SalesLogix, or Microsoft Dynamics CRM, the first step is to get a backup copy of the database and spin it up locally on a SQL server.
+When migrating a legacy database the first step is to get a backup copy of the database and spin it up locally on a SQL server.
 This can be accomplished by the client providing us access to their system so we can perform the backup, or placing the backup on a secure FTP site for retrieval.

 ERD & Identify Tables for Import

 From there we’ll "crack" the database and create an ERD (Entity Relationship Document) to visually see the table structure, as well as get an initial record count for each table.
 There can be hundreds of tables in any CRM database, but just like Salesforce, not all may be utilized by the client.
 At this step we’re out to identify the tables that are being used by the client so we can start mapping fields.